bonitasoft/bonita-application-directory/README.md

 ## Application content

-* An application descriptor for the Bonita Application Directory (`applications/bonita-application-directory.xml`)
+* An application descriptor for Bonita Application Directory app (`applications/bonita-application-directory.xml`)
-* A layout without menu as a development artifact
+* The layout without menu as a development artifact
-* The application directory page development artifact
+* The UI Designer pages development artifacts
+The application pages that are not designed with the UI Designer are already embedded in the Runtime bundle.

 ## Customize the theme